Contents

 Excessive Light.

 With their flat or angled positions, skylights collect dirt and particles at a greater rate than windows.
-If you rarely tidy your windows, you’ll need to clean up the skylight more frequently.
-Plus, installing the roof is the only method to clean up the outside of a skylight.
+If you rarely tidy your windows, you’ll need to clean the skylight more often.
+Plus, installing the roof is the only method to clean up the beyond a skylight.

-Many standard-sized skylights cost $150 to $3,500.
+The majority of standard-sized skylights cost $150 to $3,500.
 The larger the skylight, the greater the rate.
-If your roof opening doesn’t fit one of the below sizes, anticipate to pay a minimum of 25% more for the system than the next-closest standard alternative on this list.
+If your roof opening doesn’t fit among the below sizes, anticipate to pay at least 25% more for the unit than the next-closest standard choice on this list.

 16-by-16 inches$ 150– $600.